PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

 + mcdsts.get_mcds_list()
 + mcdsts.get_annmcds_list()

-For microenviroment data these are the functions:
+For microenviroment data these is the function:
 + mcdsts.get_conc_attribute()

-For cell data these are the functions:
+For cell data these is the function:
 + mcdsts.get_cell_attribute()

 For microenviroment and cell data these is the function: